Balmain

 Balmain has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 15 projects likely impacting the area.
-Major initiatives include Western Harbour Tunnel, White Bay Power Station Redevelopment, Loyalty Square Balmain Revitalisation, and Bays West Precinct Master Plan.
+AreaSearch has identified 15 projects likely to impact the area.
+Notable projects include Western Harbour Tunnel, White Bay Power Station Redevelopment, Loyalty Square Balmain Revitalisation, and Bays West Precinct Master Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.